nkrama-99/github-cherry-pick-ui-tool/README.md

 ## About

 This tool simplifies the process of merging changes from one branch into another.
-You will need a [Personal Access Token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens) from GitHub to use this tool.
+You will need a [Personal Access Token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens) from GitHub to use this tool (classic token with just full repo access should suffice).

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).